Mama's Gone A-Hunting

 It was one of a series of TV movies Robert Bruning made for Channel 7.
-He sold it to Paramount to distribute world wide.
+He sold it to Paramount to distribute worldwide.

 Plot

 A psychiatric prison escapee, Elliot, and his partner, David decide to kidnap a baby and hold it for a $500,000 ransom.

 The parents of the child, Joshua and Helena, go to the Sydney Opera House, leaving their child with a babysitter, Tessa.
 Before Elliot and David can complete the kidnapping, Tessa decides to take the baby for herself.

 They chase after her to Sydney's Central Railway Station, where David is killed by a train while looking for Tessa.
 Tessa leaves the baby with an Old Woman in a restaurant at the station.
 She fights with Elliot, pushing him against a stone pylon, causing him to fall to his death.

 Tessa returns the baby to its parents.